-1) Plus Token Ponzi Scheme
+1. Plus Token Ponzi Scheme

 Plus Token had a large following, especially in Korea and China.
-Investors unfamiliar with cryptocurrencies often preferred Plus Token.
+Investors unfamiliar with cryptocurrencies often prefer Plus Token.
 Because Plus Token offered great rewards that encouraged its victims to "invest."
 The program provided between 9 percent and 18 percent return on investment per month.

-2) KuCoin Hacking
+2. KuCoin Hacking

 The KuCoin hacking took place on September 26.
 The cyber-hacked cryptocurrency provider KuCoin has securely stored its cryptocurrency from the web and in hot wallets instead of remote cold wallets.
 However, the firm team found that cryptocurrency from hot wallets, including Bitcoin, Ethereum, and ERC-20 tokens, was emptied after spotting some major withdrawals.

 It is estimated that at least 150 million dollars of crypto money were stolen in this cyber attack.
-The company stated in its statements that it does not approve the amount lost.
+The company stated in its statements that it does not approve of the amount lost.
 Also, KuCoin CEO and co-founder Johnny Lyu said 84% of stolen cryptocurrency funds were recovered.

-4) Thodex Scandal
+3. Thodex Scandal

 However, users who could not access cryptocurrency accounts and withdraw their money were suspected of scams.
 It was determined that Thodex CEO Özer received $ 2 billion in funding from 391,000 investors and fled abroad.
-Thousands of Turkish users have filed a criminal complaint because they are victims of the exit plan.
+Thousands of Turkish users have filed criminal complaints because they are victims of the exit plan.
 However, it was determined that the stolen funds were "irrevocable" in the legal process.